Elise-Shen/Fish-Tank/Assignment1/codesmells.md

 ### Explanation
 The duplicated Code will caused 2 exactly same objects being created.
 The one created later will replace the one created earlier.
-Therefore, it's no use to create 2 of them.
+Therefore, it's no need to create 2 of them.

 ============================================================